Heritage Royal Agricultural Society of NSW Royal Agricultural Society of NSW Skip to main content

 Overview

 The RAS Heritage Centre tells the story of the RAS since it was founded in 1822.
 Its unique collection of documents, books, images and reports also provides insight into the history of Australia and the development of agriculture since the early days of European settlement.
-While the Heritage Centre is a precious in-house resource, the RAS is proud to make it available to researchers and members of the public.
+While the Heritage Centre is a precious in-house resource, the RAS is proud to make it available to members of the public and the Heritage Centre reading room is open by appointment to researchers.

 Explore our archives